awasadasath/ecommerce-etl-pipeline/README.md

 | `ProductName` | TEXT | Description/Name of the product |

 ![MySQL Query Screenshot](./images/mysql_query_result.png)

+(Image: Preview of the customer dimension table with anonymized PII data)

 ### 3. External Source: Currency Exchange API
 To enrich the sales data with local currency values (THB), the pipeline integrates with an external API.
 ![API Response](./images/api_response_example.png)

 *(Image: Example JSON response from the Currency API, showing GBP to THB rate)*
 * **Integration:** Fetches the daily `GBP` to `THB` exchange rate corresponding to the transaction date.
 * **Resiliency:** Implements a **Fallback Mechanism** to use a default exchange rate if the API service is unavailable, ensuring pipeline reliability.